jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 As the pandemic rages on, the global healthcare sector and its supply chains will continue to pose a significant and enticing target for adversaries.
-Considering this sectors global importance with COVID\-19 still a major issue, coupled with its everyday operational sensitivity, we expect to see an increase in the number of attacks against it by adversaries, possibly including attacks against COVID\-19 vaccine supply chains.
+Considering this sector’s global importance with COVID\-19 still a major issue, coupled with its everyday operational sensitivity, we expect to see an increase in the number of attacks against it by adversaries, possibly including attacks against COVID\-19 vaccine supply chains.
-Deep Instinct takes a prevention\-first approach to stopping ransomware and other malware using the worlds first and only purpose built, deep learning cybersecurity framework.
+Deep Instinct takes a prevention\-first approach to stopping ransomware and other malware using the world’s first and only purpose built, deep learning cybersecurity framework.
 We predict and prevent known, unknown, and zero\-day threats in \<20 milliseconds, 750X faster than the fastest ransomware can encrypt.
 Deep Instinct has \>99% zero\-day accuracy and promises a \<0\.1% false positive rate.
-The Deep Instinct Prevention Platform is an essential addition to every security stack providing complete, multi\-layered protection against threats across hybrid environments. www.deepinstinct.com\|info@deepinstinct.com
+The Deep Instinct Prevention Platform is an essential addition to every security stack — providing complete, multi\-layered protection against threats across hybrid environments. www.deepinstinct.com \| info@deepinstinct.com
 This report was authored by members of the Deep Instinct Threat Research team:
 Moshe Hayun